sah/monocle/README.md

             yield conn.write("unknown command")

 It's event-driven for efficient concurrency, but otherwise looks a lot like the original blocking code.
+Each time you see the word `yield` in the code above, the o-routine is returning back up to the event loop and waiting to be called back when the I/O it requested completes.

-The resulting approach is a kind of cooperative concurrency that makes for simpler code than callback-based event-driven code, but which we think is easier to reason about than multi-threaded code.
+This approach is a kind of cooperative concurrency that makes for simpler code than callback-based event-driven code, but which we think is easier to reason about than multi-threaded code.

+## A word about the word `yield`

+In ordinary Python generators, the norm is to think of `yield` as in *crops*: the generator yields a value.
+In monocle o-routines, it's helpful to think of `yield` as in *traffic*.  `yield conn.read(10)` in an o-routine means "yield to other o-routines until we finish reading 10 bytes".

 ## Related Work
 monocle is similar to, and takes inspiration from: